Jordan

 Day 6 - Meditation monastery walk

-Entering Petra through the back door, we will hike the scenic trail that leads to the awe-inspiring Monastery, soaking in the spiritual wonders of the ancient monuments.
-Along the way, we will pause for a picnic lunch surrounded by sweeping sandstone cliffs and desert silence.
-Afterward, we will return to our hotel to rest, refresh or enjoy a dip in the pool.
-As evening falls, we will gather for dinner at the lively Cave Bar, a unique spot carved into the ancient rock.
+Entering Petra through the back door, hike the scenic trail that leads to the awe-inspiring Monastery, soaking in the spiritual wonders of the ancient monuments.
+Along the way, pause for a picnic lunch surrounded by sweeping sandstone cliffs and desert silence.

 Meals included : Breakfast, Lunch, Dinner